hashicorp-education/learn-vault-sentinel/README.md

-# learn-vault-sentinel
+# Sentinel Policies in Vault

-Sentinel files used by the Vault tutorials
+This repository containes the Sentinel policies and other supporting files used by the [Vault tutorial](https://developer.hashicorp.com/vault/tutorials/policies/sentinel).